CubeStar1/amazon-reviews-chatbot/README.md

   - FastAPI for handling database connections and text-to-SQL conversion
   - Flask server for web scraping
   - OpenAI for text-to-SQL conversion
+  - Supabase for database connection and data storage

 - Key Components: